 Interns are expected to complete all requirements of the program in 11 months.
-The maximum amount of time allowed for completing the program is one year, or twelve months.
 If an intern cannot complete all requirements in 11 months due to extraordinary circumstances, the DI director, site coordinator and/or preceptor will work to reach a consensus with the intern to enable the intern to complete the requirements of the program in a timely manner.

 Professional Meetings: Interns are required to become student members of A.N.D. by the time they enter the DI program.
-During the DI program, interns are required to attend specific professional meetings, such as the annual FNCE meeting, Mississippi Dietetic Association meeting and the Northeast District Mississippi Dietetic Association meetings.
+During the DI program, interns are required to attend specific professional meetings, such as the annual FNCE meeting, Mississippi Academy of Nutrition and Dietetic meeting and the Northeast District Mississippi Academy of Nutrition and Dietetic meetings

 Project: Interns will complete individual or group research project and prepare it for publication or presentation.

 All interns will be assessed for prior learning and given up to 300 supervised practice hours for the prior learning.
 The prior learning will be assessed by the Director as follows: